 The three big mobile operators in the country — China Unicom, China Mobile, and China Telecom — are all rolling out trial services in various cities and plan on fully commercializing the technology by 2020.
 The mobile communications sector accounted for US$770 billion of the Chinese economy in 2018.
 By 2023, the figure is expected to be somewhere around US$890 billion.

 India’s 5G market

 While China is poised to be the No. 1 5G market in the world, its neighbor India is not too far behind.
-As per Huawei’s estimates, India’s huge population will make the country the second biggest 5G market in about 10 years.
+According to Huawei’s estimates, India’s huge population will make the country the second biggest market in about 10 years.
 The company is optimistic about participating in India’s 5G trials and eventually becoming a part of the countrywide rollout.
 However, the Indian administration is said to be wary about allowing Huawei to establish a 5G network in the country.

 “We are aware that many of the manufacturers can somehow get into our system through back doors, but our relations with China could [position] Huawei as a threat… It is also expanding its network in Nepal and Pakistan with high influence in border areas.
 Its influence in Asia is also being analyzed and taken into consideration,” an anonymous source from the Indian Prime Minister’s Office said to Nikkei Asian Review.

 At a recent telecom bid that saw the participation of Huawei and Qualcomm, Indian officials expressed their interest in working with Qualcomm even though the price quoted by the company was almost four times that of Huawei.
 The government seems to be prioritizing the security of its network over cost when selecting bidders, which would point to a not-so-bright future for Huawei in India.